 Though it always depends on the size and type of kitchen remodel, we feel safe telling our clients that a typical kitchen renovation timeline is six to eight weeks, not including the design stage.
 To hit that schedule, it takes careful planning and coordination:

 - There is a lead time for everything, including cabinets, flooring, lighting, and countertops.
-For example, custom cabinets can take three to four months to build and ship, while semi-custom cabinets take between four to eight weeks.
+For example, custom cabinets can take three to four months to build and ship to St. Louis, while semi-custom cabinets take between four to eight weeks.

 - There are multiple trades we work with and they all have their own schedules and contracts.